ImVexed/muon/getting-started.md

 go build
 ```

+**Note for Linux users**
+- Linux by default only looks for shared objects at a specific system path, if you would preffer to load the shared objects from a different directory, simple set the `LD_LIBRARY_PATH` environment variable to the new directory containing the libraries. (`.` being current directory)

 Now that we have a binary we're almost done.
 If you try to run it now, or, if you ran
 ```
 go run main.go